abidueiro/docker-wordpress-alpine/README.md

 * `-e MYSQL_ROOT_PASSWORD=s3Cr3T!` option defines the root's password of MySql (MariaDB) used to initialize database structure
 * `-e MYSQL_DATABASE=wordpress` option defines the database's name that will be created when the container starts
 * `-e MYSQL_USER=wordpress -e MYSQL_PASSWORD=W0RDPR3SS!` option defines the username with its credentials that will have access to database created
-* `-l traefik.enable=false` option indicate to our reverse proxy Traefik to not associate subdomain to container
 * `--volumes-from wordpress` option is an important part too.
-In the `wordpress` container [Dockerfile](https://github.com/ViBiOh/docker-wordpress/blob/master/Dockerfile#L24), we defined a volume `/var/lib/mysql` and the same in `mysql` container [Dockerfile](https://github.com/ViBiOh/docker-mysql/blob/master/Dockerfile#L15).
+In the `wordpress` container [Dockerfile](https://github.com/ViBiOh/docker-wordpress/blob/master/Dockerfile#L28), we defined a volume `/var/lib/mysql` and the same in `mysql` container [Dockerfile](https://github.com/ViBiOh/docker-mysql/blob/master/Dockerfile#L18).
 This option tells Docker to map `mysql`'s volume to the `wordpress`'s one
 * We don't use the `-p` to expose port 3306 to external connections (outside of host machine).
 Only Docker will need access to the container.

 ## SMTP Server Docker